Large-scale Pre-trained Models are Surprisingly Strong in Incremental Novel Class Discovery: Experiments

 \subsection{Analysis and Ablation Study}

 \textbf{Comparison with Reference Methods.} We first establish reference methods using K-means~\cite{Arthur2007kmeansTA} and joint training scheme ($\upperb$, based on \ours but access to the previous training data is given)~\cite{li2017learning}, respectively.
-To further enhance the upper reference performance, we unfreeze and fine-tune the last transformer block during training on joint data sets, which is referred as to $\upperbpp$ method.

-We evaluate the proposed methods against the established reference methods on three object recognition data sets in Tab.~\ref{tab:expt_upperlower}.
-The joint training methods slightly outperform the proposed baselines on all data sets and splits, as they can jointly optimize the ideal objective defined in Eq.~\ref{eqn:ideal} using the given access to all training data. $\upperbpp$ with the unlocked last transformer block further lifts the upper bound of \newsetting by optimizing the feature extractor without worrying about corrupting the cooperation mechanism between $g$ and $h\tstoend$ and the task-recency bias issue.
-The performance gain from joint training is more noticeable under the five-step split setting due to increased forgetting severity.
-Nonetheless, we observe that the proposed baselines perform nearly as well as the joint training methods, indicating limited benefits from access to all unlabelled data in this unsupervised setting compared to the supervised \cil setting~\cite{wang2023comprehensive}.
-This demonstrates the effectiveness of our baselines.
+To further enhance the upper reference performance, we unfreeze the last transformer block during training on joint data sets, which is referred as to $\upperbpp$ method.
+As shown in Tab.~\ref{tab:expt_upperlower}, the joint training methods slightly outperform our baselines on all data sets and splits, as they can jointly optimize the ideal objective defined in Eq.~\ref{eqn:ideal} using the given access to all training data.
+Nonetheless, our baselines perform nearly as well as the joint training methods, indicating limited benefits from access to all unlabelled data under \cincd and the effectiveness of our baselines.